The drag and drop actions

 In this case we have customized the display of the cursor.

-To make the moved item
+To make the moved item a bit more obvious,

 we also change the background color.